What does a Electrical Installer do?

 Responsibilities:

-- Install, maintain, and repair electrical systems and equipment in residential and commercial properties.
+- Install, maintain, and repair electrical systems, wiring, and equipment.

-- Ensure compliance with local, state, and national electrical codes and regulations.
+- Ensure all work complies with local, state, and national electrical codes.

 Qualifications